 Freshen Up Your Colour Scheme

 Studies have found that anywhere between 62 and 90 percent of customers make snap judgements about products based on colour alone.
 So, you should consider giving the colour scheme that you use in your emails an update for the spring.
-Move away from the darker, ‘cosy’ colours that you use in your emails over the winter, and start using a fresher, brighter colour scheme.
+Move away from the darker, ‘cosy’ colours that you use in your emails over the winter.
+Start using a fresher, brighter colour scheme.
 Think about either reflecting the sunshine your customers are experiencing, or try to bring a bit of sunshine into their homes if the weather is less than perfect!

 Monsoon feature darker colours in their winter emails, whereas they feature light, fresh colours and a seasonal image in their spring emails:

-Offer Things Relevant To The Season
+Offer Things Relevant To Spring

 Shoppers generally have different needs seasonally.
 In the winter, most people are on the lookout for Christmas gifts or sale bargains.
-In the spring, however, your customers are less likely to be bargain hungry, and may be more interested in updating their home or wardrobe, or spending more time outdoors.
+In the spring, however, your customers are less likely to be bargain hungry.
+They may be more interested in updating their home or wardrobe, or spending more time outdoors.
 Because of this, instead of sending the same types of emails all year round, you should offer your customers things that are relevant to them at this time of year.
 This could be a range of cleaning supplies, DIY or gardening products, or even, if you run a restaurant, a new, lighter spring menu.